hayaa123/LTUC-website-documentation/documents/block_types.md

 ![sponsors example](../images/blocks/sponsors/sposors_example.PNG)

 ### notes :
-- to add more sponsors you can click in the ( + ) sympole above or below the current sponsor.
+- to add more sponsors you can click in the ( + ) symbol above or below the current sponsor.

 - also you can order them by the ( ^ ) and or the down arrow.